Five Minute Homemade Croutons

 The original recipe called for ground coriander, I only had the seeds and that’s why I toasted and then crushed them.
 However, feel free to use the ground coriander and keep it simpler.
 Also, if you only have garlic powder, by all means use it.
 However, if you have the granulated garlic, it is a bit courser than the powder and works a tad better with the high heat when searing the chicken.
 Regarding the “brick” versus a heavy cast iron skillet, the original recipes for brick chicken really did use a brick (wrapped in tin foil) and that is still a great alternative in a pinch.
 It really is just the weight of the object that you need to press the chicken into the pan, to create that wonderfully crispy skin.

-My favorite sides, thus far, with this dish are just sautéed carrots and some basmati or jasmine rice.
+My favorite sides, thus far, with this dish are just sautéed carrots, with butter and parsley and some basmati or jasmine rice.
 The sauce is a delightful addition to the rice and you really don’t need much more.

 Mixed Fruit Cobbler with Sugared Almonds